 Activity 33: From One to Another

-Bubonic Plague Video - with closed captions
+Video on Bubonic Plague – with closed captions

 Activity 35: A License

 If it has been awhile since you used a microscope, you may wish to use this video to review the care and use of a microscope.
 You may also wish to have absent students view parts of this in order to earn their microscope license.
-Go to biology and from the pull-down menu, click on microscopes.

 Activity 42: A Closer Look